 - Hawaii Five-O (CBS) is now in its 9th season, recovering from a public berating over losing Grace Park (BSG) and Daniel Dae-Kim (Lost).
 The S9 premiere is a re-imagining of the Original 1968 Pilot, “Cocoon”

 - Fuller House (Netflix) Amazingly, this TGIF re-boot is in its 4th season.
+Picked up for a 5th and final season.
+This was an unqualified success.

 - Will & Grace (NBC) renewed NBC’s faith in Comedy with its 2-season pickup.
 This re-boot has been a tremendous success for the Peacock Network.
 Now, NBC needs to pick up Trial & Error for S3, a worthy companion to Will & Grace.